 SmartAgriHubs helps to digitally transform the agricultural production system by shaping innovations in the EU territory and aligning the interest of stakeholders in the project.
 The SAH community promotes the creation of a self-sufficient ecosystem of DIHs and Competence Centres aiming to achieve a complete coverage in Europe.
-SAH is aiming at an open, inclusive ecosystem, accessible to all relevant agri-food stakeholders and organisations at regional/national/European level who are interested in this issue.
+SAH is aiming at an open, inclusive ecosystem, accessible to all relevant agri-food stakeholders, from farmers to technology providers, and other organisations at regional/national/European level who are interested in this issue.